abelsj60/jamesabels.net/app/data/reveries/5-29-21-this-site-got-me-a-job.md

 But I would need a full-time position at some point.

-I thought I'd get there by building this website.
+I thought I'd get one by building this website.

-One day, I was on the phone with Jared Klee, the founder of Triple Point Liquidity.
+One day, I was on the phone with Jared Klee, the founder of Triple Point Liquidity, a fintech startup.

-We had just agreed that I didn't have enough experience to work on his start-up's webapp.
-Then I followed up with a question about the website I'd built.
-"But, who else would build something like this?"
+We were talking about whether I had enough experience to work on his startup's webapp.
+I solved the problem by asking a question about this website.
+"Who else would build something like this," I asked.

 "Exx-xactly," he said.

 I've been at Triple Point ever since.

-Lately, I've been thinking it's time to start exploring a new personal project.
+Lately, I've been thinking about exploring a new personal project.
 I have some ideas about AI and media.
 I plan to start writing about them soon.
 But, before I do, I wanted to finish the thread that ties all these first Reveries together — starting over.

 I dedicate this site to anyone who breaks the rules — even if all the people, all the experienced people, call you crazy.
 There are no limits out there.